hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/SBMV2.md

 **Target Utilization**

-The Target Utilization represents the equilibrium point of the Interest Rate Model’s Jump Curve, typically set at 90%.
+The Target Utilization represents the equilibrium point of the Interest Rate Model’s Jump Curve.
 It reflects the optimal balance between borrowed assets and available liquidity, calculated as:

     Utilization = BorrowedAssets / (BorrowedAssets + AvailableLiquidity)